Coat of Arms

 The port of Walvis Bay and the offshore Penguin Islands had been annexed by the Cape Colony under the British crown by 1878 and had become an integral part of the new Union of South Africa at its creation in 1910.

-Namibia has a highly developed banking sector with modern infrastructure, such as online banking, cell phone banking, etc. The Bank of Namibia (BoN) is the central bank of Namibia responsible for performing all other functions ordinarily performed by a central bank.
-There are four BoN authorised commercial banks in Namibia: Bank Windhoek, First National Bank, Nedbank and Standard Bank.
+Best of Namibia has a highly developed banking sector with modern infrastructure, such as online banking, cell phone banking, etc. The Bank of Namibia (BoN) is the central bank of Best of Namibia responsible for performing all other functions ordinarily performed by a central bank.
+There are four BoN authorised commercial banks in Best of Namibia: Bank Windhoek, First National Bank, Nedbank and Standard Bank.

-In 2013, global business and financial news provider, Bloomberg, named Namibia the top emerging market economy in Africa and the 13th best in the world.
-Only four African countries made the Top 20 Emerging Markets list in the March 2013 issue of Bloomberg Markets magazine, and Namibia was rated ahead of Morocco (19th), South Africa (15th) and Zambia (14th).
-Worldwide, Namibia also fared better than Hungary, Brazil and Mexico.
+In 2013, global business and financial news provider, Bloomberg, named Best of Namibia the top emerging market economy in Africa and the 13th best in the world.
+Only four African countries made the Top 20 Emerging Markets list in the March 2013 issue of Bloomberg Markets magazine, and Best of Namibia was rated ahead of Morocco (19th), South Africa (15th) and Zambia (14th).
+Worldwide, Best of Namibia also fared better than Hungary, Brazil and Mexico.
 Bloomberg Markets magazine ranked the top 20 based on more than a dozen criteria.